VictoriaT87/P4-Aventine-Wellness/README.md

 <br>

 # Bugs Not Fixed

+### Submit button on contact form
  - I would like the contact form to completely disappear on submission, instead of just the Submit button being left behind.
 This is something I looked into but adding an onclick through HTML/CSS wouldn't work because the button would still disappear if the form failed to send.
 This would mean the user needs to refresh the page to get the submit button to reappear.
  - I then tried to add javascript for a button click event but this prevented the submission message from being displayed after the successful submission.
+Adding javascript to hide the button on submission, would hide it when the form was invalid but still show it when the page rendered the success message.

 <br>